Ab Initio and Semi-Empirical Methods in Chemistry

 Ab Initio Methods

 Ab initio methods solve the Schrödinger equation for a given molecule.
-The Schrödinger equation is a mathematical equation that describes the wavefunction of a system, which can be used to calculate the system's energy and other properties.
-Ab initio methods use a set of basis functions to represent the molecular orbitals, and the coefficients of these basis functions are determined by solving the Schrödinger equation.
+The Schrödinger equation is a fundamental equation in quantum mechanics that describes the wavefunction of a system, which can be used to calculate the system's energy and other properties.
+Ab initio methods use a set of basis functions to approximate the molecular orbitals, and the coefficients of these basis functions are determined by solving the Schrödinger equation.
+The accuracy of the calculation depends heavily on the choice and size of the basis set.

 Semi-Empirical Methods